augustbruno/augustbruno.github.io/_pages/research.md

 How Does The Choice of Parenting Style Influence The Productivity of Parental Time Investment?

-Does The Disciplinarian Matter?
-A Model Parenting Choices And Child Skill Development
+Parenting Style And The Non-Monotonicity Of Child Time Investment

 Publications